Utah Summer League 2018: Final Scores, Stats, Highlights and Reaction

 With lingering questions about what their roster will look like when the regular season begins, the Spurs found something in their summer-league backcourt duo during their 94-87 win over the Grizzlies.

 Walker, who sat out Tuesday's game after going 3-of-16 in the opener against the Utah Jazz, came back with a solid outing.
-The rookie out of Miami had 14 points and showed good range on his shot with two of his five made field goals coming from behind the arc.
+The rookie out of Miami had 14 points and showed good range on his shot with two of his five made field goals coming from beyond the arc.

 Spurs assistant Will Hardy, who is coaching the summer-league team, told reporters after Walker's rough outing on Monday that the pressure of wanting to perform may have gotten to him.